Table of Contents

 Will Social Media Companies Roll Out any New Privacy Tools for You to Use?

-Probably not, since they already give users various ways to find out what information they're collecting about you.
+It’s unclear as to whether or not social media companies will be rolling out new privacy tools.
+They already give users various ways to find out what information they’re collecting about you.
 This data is HUGELY important to Facebook, Twitter, Google, and other big social media sites.
 Your personal data helps companies target ads, and advertising is big money for social media companies.
 Data is the new oil!

 The fines for failing to comply with the CCPA can be steep.
 Generally, the fines that can be imposed by the Attorney General are $2,500 per non-intentional violation or $7,500 per intentional violation.
 “Per violation” means per person whose privacy rights you violated or per website visitor.